-In our experience of working with clients, those who have the most success when it comes to saving money have done so by setting and achieving incremental goals.
+In our experience of working with over 400 clients, those who have the most success when it comes to saving money have done so by setting and achieving incremental goals.

 It’s not about being a “good saver”.
 It’s just a matter of trying to do too much at once.

 With this in mind, we created The 5% Challenge.

 The goal of the challenge is to help you save 5% of your take-home pay by this time next year and to achieve this goal in baby steps.